Vavassor/AdString/Documentation/source/reference/custom-memory-management.rst

 Customizing Memory Management
 =============================

-By default, AdString uses the C standard library's functions for memory allocation.
-To override this behaviour, add the following definition to :file:`ad_string.h`.
+By default, AftString uses the C standard library's functions for memory allocation.
+To override this behaviour, add the following definition to :file:`aft_string.h`.

 .. code-block:: c

-    #define AD_USE_CUSTOM_ALLOCATOR
+    #define AFT_USE_CUSTOM_ALLOCATOR

-:c:func:`ad_string_allocate` and :c:func:`ad_string_deallocate` can then be
-defined by the user at link time.
+:c:func:`aft_allocate` and :c:func:`aft_deallocate` can then be defined by the user at link time.
 The names and function definition must match the declarations.
 There is no way to redefine the functions at run-time, so custom memory functions can only be used when building from source or statically linking the library.

 .. _using-an-allocator: